Mohammed112m/FIFA-World-Cup-2026-Tracker/README.md

 ## 📌 Project Description

-A full-stack web application that allows users to explore all matches of the FIFA World Cup 2026, including teams, stadiums, match schedules, and events.
+A full-stack web application that allows users to explore FIFA World Cup 2026 matches, teams, stadiums, schedules, events, and interact through a real-time community chat.

 Users can: